© 2013 Drake Smith - Please do not use or reproduce this elsewhere. Feel free to link to it though.

 On the connector that goes to the instrument cluster, shorting the yellow/other color wires to ground per the table above should indicate the gears as shown.
 (The ignition needs to be turned on when you do this.)

-Replace the GPI Circuit Board
+Replacing the GPI Circuit Board

 1 - Remove the instrument cluster from the bike.
 (Click here for instructions on how to remove the instrument cluster.)